How can you prevent problematic employees from committing bar theft?

-Most employees don’t act maliciously—they simply don’t realize the severity of their actions.
-Although some might steal cash and product, most employees are more likely to steal by over-pouring and giving away free drinks.
+In many cases, they don’t even consider their actions to be stealing.
+After all, most employees aren’t acting maliciously—they simply don’t realize the severity of their actions.
+Though some might steal cash and product, most employees are more likely to steal by over-pouring and giving away free drinks.

 1. Hire the right people